-Where the Company enters into financial guarantee contracts to guarantee the indebtedness of other companies within its Group, the Company considers these to be insurance arrangements and accounts for them as such.
-In this respect, the Company treats the guarantee contract as a contingent liability until such time as it becomes probable that the Company will be required to make a payment under the guarantee.
-Guarantees provided by the Company as at 31 December 2021 in respect of the liabilities of its subsidiary companies amounts to $\pounds 25.1m$ (2020: $\pounds 18.3m$).
+Where the Company enters into financial guarantee contracts to guarantee the indebtedness of other companies within the Group, the Company treats the guarantee contract as a contingent liability until such time as it becomes probable that the Company will be required to make a payment under the guarantee.
+Guarantees provided by the Company as at 31 December 2023 in respect of the liabilities of its subsidiary companies amount to £25.4m (2022; £27.5m).